Rule 5101:1-2-40.1 | Refugee cash assistance.

 A refugee as described in paragraph (A)(7) of this rule:

 (1) Who is not eligible for "Ohio Works First" (OWF) or "Supplemental Security Income" (SSI);

-(2) Whose entry date is within eight months of the application date; and
+(2) Whose entry date is within twelve months of the application date; and

 (3) Who is not participating in a matching grant program through a resettlement agency;